ChronoSheets/ChronoSheets-CSharp-Client/docs/ReportsApi.md

 <a name="reportsgetfleetsummaryadmin"></a>
 # **ReportsGetFleetSummaryAdmin**
-> CSApiResponseListFleetSummaryReportItem ReportsGetFleetSummaryAdmin (DateTime? startDate, DateTime? endDate, string userIds, string xChronosheetsAuth)
+> CSApiResponseListFleetSummaryReportItem ReportsGetFleetSummaryAdmin (DateTime? startDate, DateTime? endDate, string xChronosheetsAuth, string userIds = null)

 Gets a summary report, which includes total distance travelled and total running costs, for vehicles within your organisation  Requires the 'ReportAdmin' permission.